 Research Interest

-Reasoning and continue learning: Studying how social and causal reasoning abilities emerge through post-training and reinforcement learning, and exploring meta-abilities in reasoning via internal representations and model behavior.
+Reasoning and Continual Learning: Studying how social and causal reasoning abilities emerge through post-training and reinforcement learning, and uncovering the meta-abilities behind reasoning by probing the internal representations and reasoning trajectories that reinforcement learning amplifies or reshapes.